 The licence holder must have signage identifying potentially aggressive birds including clearly labelled aviaries/cages

 Birds must not be removed from their parents (for ‘hand rearing’) until their eyes have been opened for more than one week to avoid risk of mal imprinting on humans as adult birds

+See 5.1 Many raptors are sold at the ‘downy stage’ for imprinting – they are entirely dependent upon humans.
+This is established practice, it enables the particular bird of prey or owl to be prepared specifically for it’s intended purpose.
+There are a number of welfare benefits in allowing this practice.
+Many raptors are hatched in incubators and hand-reared initially – they may have no contact with their biological parents

+Please note: This is a load of rubbish, what of birds hatched out with the parents??
+Someone has given incorrect information on mal imprinting of birds of prey, if they are included in this paragraph.

 Interactions